IFS Therapy — Internal Family Systems

 Do I need to have been through something dramatic for IFS to be useful?

-No. IFS is useful for the full range of human experience, not only for people who have been through obvious crisis or loss.
+No. IFS is useful for the full range of human experience, not only for people who have been through an obvious crisis or loss.
 The parts that create the most difficulty in daily life — the inner critic, the part that cannot rest, the part that keeps people at a distance, the part that always waits for something to go wrong — developed in response to real experiences, but those experiences do not need to be dramatic to have had a significant effect.
 If something in your inner life feels persistently stuck, conflicted, or exhausting, that is enough of a reason to explore what IFS has to offer.

 How long does IFS therapy typically take?